chipsalliance/firrtl-spec/spec.md

 TODO: Is there a rationale for this design choice?
 TODO: Namespaces

-## Type Equivalence

-The type equivalence relation is used to determine whether a connection between two components is legal.
-See [@sec:connections] for further details about connect statements.

-An unsigned integer type is always equivalent to another unsigned integer type regardless of bit width, and is not equivalent to any other type.
-Similarly, a signed integer type is always equivalent to another signed integer type regardless of bit width, and is not equivalent to any other type.

-Clock types are equivalent to clock types, and are not equivalent to any other type.

-An uninferred `Reset`{.firrtl} can be connected to another `Reset`{.firrtl}, `UInt`{.firrtl} of unknown width, `UInt<1>`{.firrtl}, or `AsyncReset`{.firrtl}.
-It cannot be connected to both a `UInt`{.firrtl} and an `AsyncReset`{.firrtl}.

-The `AsyncReset`{.firrtl} type can be connected to another `AsyncReset`{.firrtl} or to a `Reset`{.firrtl}.

-Two enumeration types are equivalent if both have the same number of variants, and both the enumerations' i'th variants have matching names and equivalent types.

-Two vector types are equivalent if they have the same length, and if their element types are equivalent.

-Two bundle types are equivalent if they have the same number of fields, and both the bundles' i'th fields have matching names and orientations, as well as equivalent types.
-Consequently, `{a:UInt, b:UInt}`{.firrtl} is not equivalent to `{b:UInt, a:UInt}`{.firrtl}, and `{a: {flip b:UInt}}`{.firrtl} is not equivalent to `{flip a: {b: UInt}}`{.firrtl}.

-Two property types are equivalent if they are the same concrete property type.

 ## Type Inference

 FIRRTL has support for limited type inference.